felgueres/eth/README.md

 - PRovide notifications and confirmations of tx happening in the contract.
 - Logs are not emitted until a tx has been successfuly mined.

 Side Note: You can write EVM bytecode in solidity

+Libraries are contracts that:
+- Don't have storage
+- Cannot hold ether
+- Cannot be inherited by other contracts
+- Can be seen as implicit base contracts of the contracts that use them
+- Their existence is justified by code reuse.
+Enabling devs with audited code that has been battle-tested in the wild.
+- Use the library keyword instead of contract to specify them.
+- Trade-off note: Calling a library function is more expensive than calling one locally within a contract.
+Test is needed to figure out the economics.
+---

+Software Developmnet Paradigm
+- Storage is expensive.
+- When using blockchain in your dApp, any transaction process will be done async (promise in js).
+- Blokchains are isolated environments.
+This means data is difficult to get verified data into the blockchain as you are used to in traditional environments by using APIs.
+Enter *Oracles*, which allow to fetch data from an outside env.
+- Updating contracts is difficult because deployed contracts are immutable.
+However you can design for upgradability using *libraries*.
+- Contracts can call library funcs without having to implement and deploy functions for itself, allowing library funcs to modify the state of the calling contract.
+This is done using delegatecall opcode of the EVM.

+---

+Zero-Knowledge Proofs: There's a verifier and a prover.
+The verifier submits encrypted information such that it does not reveal anything about the to be verified information.
+The prover provides verifiable evidence of having such information for the verified with no traceability or disclosed information about the underlying information.

+See: zcash, Aztec Protocol, Key People: Ariel Gabizon

+---